hazelgrove/hazel/README.md

 - Once Hazel is compiled, you can see it in action by running one of the following commands.

-  - If you are on Linux or MacOS, you can launch Hazel with `BROWSER $(make echo-html)` where (depending on your installed operating system and browser) `BROWSER` is one of:
+  - If you are on Linux, you can launch Hazel with `BROWSER $(make echo-html)` where (depending on your installed operating system and browser) `BROWSER` is one of: